-- Develop/enhance regional and national networks of professional peer groups, in addition to understanding the specialty groups available for membership. - Understand and actualize the difference between management and leadership, knowing that both skill sets must be enriched for success as a DIO. - Design an organizational structure for their educational mission which stresses agility and proficiency; identifying potential contributors and developing their skill sets. - Establish a competency in financial principles; understand the options of educational and medical financing and develop a long-range monetary plan. - Demonstrate competency in basic change management techniques and utilize strategies to implement change within their institution. - Integrate tools from the field of human resources to manage central and program-level GME leadership; develop a long-range plan based on people as a key need. - Demonstrate proficiency in comprehending ACGME policies, and those of other regulatory agencies, and implement appropriate protocols. - Be proactive in planning and guiding their institution's GME programs; integrate innovation into the culture. - Lead the GME enterprise in the role of advocacy for trainees, faculty, and patients.
+- Develop/enhance regional and national networks of professional peer groups, in addition to understanding the specialty groups available for membership. - Understand and actualize the difference between management and leadership, knowing that both skill sets must be enriched for success as a DIO. - Design an organizational structure for their educational mission which stresses agility and proficiency; identifying potential contributors and developing their skill sets.

-• Synthesize applicable legal standards for medical education; devise appropriate protocols for the GME Office and convey a standardized approach to others involved in graduate medical education.
+- Establish a competency in financial principles; understand the options of educational and medical financing, and develop a long-range monetary plan. - Obtain a working knowledge of disruptive technology, and gauge its potential for effective use. - Differentiate between professional development and performance reviews; both from a personal and from a supervisory standpoint.
+Design a process to provide feedback and stimulate the desire for new knowledge to other GME leaders within the home institution. - Demonstrate proficiency in comprehending ACGME policies, and those of other regulatory agencies, and implement appropriate protocols. - Lead the GME enterprise in the role of advocacy for trainees, faculty, and patients. - Synthesize applicable legal standards for medical education; devise appropriate protocols for the GME Office, and convey a standardized approach to others involved in graduate medical education.